Skip to Main Content

 ← Collection

 Ca'Lucchenzo occupies a address on West North Avenue in Wauwatosa, Wisconsin, placing it within a Milwaukee-area dining corridor that has quietly accumulated serious Italian-leaning options over the past decade.
-The name signals Italian provenance, and the restaurant sits among a peer set that includes neighborhood trattorias and more ambitious enoteca-style operations.
+The name signals Italian provenance, and the restaurant sits among a comparable set that includes neighborhood trattorias and more ambitious enoteca-style operations.
 Practical details including hours and booking method are best confirmed directly with the venue.

 Ca'Lucchenzo restaurant in Wauwatosa, United States